Lorenz-Lab-KCL/kurf_2023/README.md

-To use each folder effectively, copy and unzip both polymer tarball files
+To use each folder, copy and unzip both polymer tarball files in them

 For the moe_list_encoder_decoder folder, you can run encoder_decoder_ml.py to train a model with a certain architecture.
 You can then import the model in the aed_visualisation.py and run it on a few molecules to see its accuracy.